 3. Go Midweek for Estate Rentals

-- Savings: The Courti Estate charges less for Mon-Thurs bookings
+- Savings: Estates charge less for Mon-Thurs bookings

 - Trade-off: Guests need more vacation days, but many appreciate the longer trip